top of page

 Coffee break: Why care about this step?

-As the person behind this blog, I decide why and how your data is processed.
-So reach out to me when you have questions or when you want to exercise your data protection rights.
+As the person behind this website, I decide why and how your data is processed.
+If you've any questions or want to exercise your rights, just reach out to me.

 Coffee break: Why care about this step?

-Tip 3: Don't get lost in Wix's privacy notice.
+Tip 4: Don't get lost in Wix's privacy notice.
 Pay special attention to the sections about users-of-users (that's you: you're using my site, which uses Wix's services).

 Step 4: See what type of data is processed